 Rebuilding Nepal's temples after the earthquake will involve not just Nepal but an international long-term effort.
 Chyasalin Mandap can be used as a prime example of what can be done to preserve Nepal's temples for future generations.
 Nepal sits on a siesmic fault line, rebuilding temples without taking this into account would be very foolish.

 There is no charge for visiting Chyasalin Mandap as it is covered under Bhaktapur's main entrance fee.
+While there is a hatch leading to the first floor of the building, it remains locked.
+However, to see inside due to the gaps in the wooden balcony.

 It's an interactive & printable guidebook like no other.